Mint can be used both in sweet and savory dishes.

 - Add mint to salad dressings and mayonnaise.
 Mint is used to flavor marinade, mint jelly, mint sauce, and salsa.
 Sauce paloise is a béarnaise sauce made with mint instead of tarragon; use it good accompany grilled fish and chicken.

 - Mints are used to make Southeast-Asian dipping sauces, sambals, and curries.

 - In South America mint is combined with chili peppers, parsley, and oregano to flavor slow-cooked dishes.

 - Mint goes well with chicken, pork, veal, lamb, and game.
 Add mint to meat dishes, meat sauces, and stews.
 In Western Asia, mint is used to season grilled lamb kababs.

-- Use mint with fruit salads, jellies, cookies, cakes, and quick breads.
+- Use mint with fruit salads, jellies, cookies, cakes, and quick bread.
 Use mint with chocolate in desserts.

 - To make mint tea, use a pinch of dried mint leaves per cup of boiling water and steep for 10 minutes.

-Mints are native to Europe but have naturalized in many temperate regions including Asia, North American, Australia, and Japan.
+Mints are native to Europe but have naturalized in many temperate regions including Asia, North America, Australia, and Japan.
 They have been in cultivation for more than 3,000 years.

 The word mint comes from Greek mythology.
-The nymph Minthe was being seduced by the god of the underworld Hades when his queen Persephony found out and became jealous.
-Persephony turned Minthe into a scented herb.
+The nymph Minthe was being seduced by the god of the underworld Hades when his queen Persephone found out and became jealous.
+Persephone turned Minthe into a scented herb.

 The botanical name for spearmint is Mentha spicata.
 The botanical name for peppermint is Mentha piperita.